Scrollar Invariants of Tropical Curves: Computing the Rank Sequence for Chains of Loops

-As in the trigonal case, \cref{thm: Pflueger} gives that the divisor $cD$ has rank at least $r$ if and only if there exists a tableau $\lcd$ on a rectangle with $r+1$ columns and $g-kc+r$ rows such that $cD\in\TT(\lcd)$.
-Again, by \cref{lemma: xi}, $cD\in \TT(\lcd)$ if and only if, whenever $\lcd(x,y)=i$, we have
+Let $D$ be a divisor of rank 1 on a chain of loops $\Gamma$.
+The goal of this section is to compute the sequence $\rk(cD)$ as $c$ ranges over all positive integers.
+By \cref{thm: Pflueger}, the divisor $cD$ has rank at least $r$ if and only if there exists a tableau $\lcd$ on a rectangle with $r+1$ columns and $g-kc+r$ rows such that $cD\in\TT(\lcd)$.
+By \cref{lemma: xi}, $cD\in \TT(\lcd)$ if and only if, whenever $\lcd(x,y)=i$, we have

 To produce the largest possible $\tp$-displacement tableau satisfying this congruence condition, we make use of some original SAGE code available at

 In the remainder of this section, we describe the algorithm implemented by this code, prove that the resulting tableaux are optimal, and provide a few corollaries.